SSLA North Star Award

 - Please provide any additional facts or considerations the reviewing awards panel should know that are relevant to the nomination.

-Award selections will be communicated to appropriate COs or OICs/chain of command no later than 15 May 2021 and awardees will be announced via the SSLA web-page and social media outlets.
-Awardee(s) will be recognized at the annual Sea Service Leadership Association’s Joint Women’s Leadership Symposium, 31 August – 02 September, hosted in Norfolk, VA.
+Award selections will be communicated to appropriate COs or OICs/chain of command no later than 15 June 2021 and awardees will be announced via the SSLA web-page and social media outlets and recognized virtually.